 The World Wide Web is a tremendous resource for learning about the law school application process.
 A great place to find current information about the application process for an individual law school is its website.
 Many websites, including the University of Maine and US News & World Report, use an FAQ section to give specific advice about the law school application process.
-The USM Internships and Career Placement Office provides an occupational profile of Law and Law School Resources.
+The Office of Community Engagement and Career Development provides an occupational profile of Law and Law School Resources.
 There is no shortage of good advice about law school on the Web, such as the well-rounded interdisciplinary view of law school preparation provided by the Boston College Pre-Law Brief.

 Students interested in U